-A new variant of the coronavirus (COVID-19) was identified in the UK in mid-November 2020.
-The variant B.1.1.7 (known as the "UK variant") of COVID-19 has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
+The variant B.1.1.7 (WHO "Alpha", known as the "UK variant") of coronavirus (COVID-19) identified in the UK in mid-November 2020 has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
 This means in cases compatible with this variant, the S-gene is not detected by the current test.
-Therefore B.1.1.7 has the pattern ORF1ab+N (S gene negative) in our main variant analysis.
-Other variants - including both B.1.617.2 (first identified in India) and B.1.351 (first identified in South Africa) - are positive on all three genes, with the pattern ORF1ab+S+N. If there is an increase in the prevalence of any of these strains, this will show up in our analysis as an increase in our category "not compatible with the UK variant".
+Therefore B.1.1.7 (WHO "Alpha") has the pattern ORF1ab+N (S gene negative) in our main variant analysis.

+Other variants - including both B.1.617.2 (WHO "Delta", first identified in India) and B.1.351 (WHO "Beta", first identified in South Africa) - are positive on all three genes, with the pattern ORF1ab+S+N. If there is an increase in the prevalence of any of these strains, this will show up in our analysis as an increase in our category "not compatible with the UK variant".
 Our main variant analysis can therefore differentiate between these two groups of variants (ORF1ab+N positive or ORF1ab+S+N positive), but cannot differentiate between variants that have the same gene pattern for the three genes that COVID-19 swab tests detect.
-More information on individual variants and where they were first detected is available on the government variant web page.
+More information on individual variants and where they were first detected is available on the government variant dashboard.

-Other variants, including B.1.525 (first identified in Nigeria), also have the same pattern of gene positivity as B. 1.1.7 (the UK variant).
-At present these are rare in the UK so we continue to describe this group as compatible with the UK variant, but we will continue to keep this under review.
-You can read more about the UK variant in our blog.
+Other variants, including B.1.525 (WHO "Eta", first identified in Nigeria), also have the same pattern of gene positivity as B.1.1.7 (WHO "Alpha", the UK variant).
+At present these variants are rare in the UK so we continue to describe this group as compatible with the UK variant, but we will continue to keep this under review.
+You can read more about the UK variant in a previous blog.
 The percentage of people testing positive by different variants are provided in the accompanying technical dataset.

-In the week ending 15 May 2021 the percentage of people testing positive that are compatible with B.1.1.7 (the UK variant) increased in England; decreased in Wales and Scotland; and, the trend for Northern Ireland was uncertain.
-The trend in the percentage of people testing positive that are not compatible with the UK variant was uncertain in the week ending 15 May 2021, and remains low, across all four UK countries.
+In the week ending 29 May 2021, the percentage of people testing positive whose results are compatible with B. 1.1.7 (WHO "Alpha", the UK variant) has increased in Wales while the trend is uncertain in England, Northern Ireland and Scotland.